Violet Rollergirl’s Cryptocurrency Quick(est) Start

 Here are some key things to keep in mind:

-- If you’re doing this for the first time, you will likely need your legal identity documents, such as a driver’s license, at the ready.
+- If you’re doing this for the first time, you’ll likely need your legal identity documents, such as a driver’s license, at the ready.

 - Making your account only takes about 30 minutes, but…